Karen Walker is a New Zealand fashion designer with a high international profile.

 Marcus von Ackerman of Paris Vogue has said of Walker: "I greatly admired Karen Walker's refreshing, original collection.
 It managed to combine edgy, Gothic, sartorial wit with pure modern elegance and, above all, it was impeccably finished.
 It was utterly divine."

-The Karen Walker label is stocked in over 250 stores throughout the world, including New York, London, Hong Kong, Los Angeles, Sydney and Tokyo.
+The Karen Walker label is stocked in over 250 stores throughout the world, including New York, London, Hong Kong (China), Los Angeles, Sydney and Tokyo.

 Walker shows her collections each season as part of New York Fashion Week.
 She also has permanent showrooms in London, New York, Tokyo and Sydney.
 Her designs are regularly featured in the world's top fashion magazines.